SeeSharpSoft/intellij-csv-validator/README.md

 If the file ends with a completely empty line (no spaces or tabs either), the table editor will not show this line as empty values but ignore it.
 When table data is serialized, an existing empty line is kept at the end of the file.

-##### Show info panel

-Enables/disables the info panel at the bottom of the table editor.

 ##### Enforce value quoting

 Always quotes a single value on save - even if not required.